petermarkley/atmos_sim/README.md

 ```

 > [!TIP]
 > Notice that FFmpeg is not required for compiling or running the simulation.
-If you want to simply use the PNG sequence (located in the `frames` directory), instead of encoding it into a video, then feel free to stop the build process after `atmos_sim` runs.
+If you want to simply use the PNG sequence instead of encoding a video, then feel free to stop the build process after the simulation runs.